 - Proclaim you hate cheesecake, beg for a tootsie roll, eat only the oreo layer then pretend you hate it when you realize, wait, THIS cheesecake is GOOD!

-I converted a 6-year-old cheesecake hater, yes I did.
+I converted an 8-year-old cheesecake hater, yes I did.

 WHY YOU WILL LOVE THIS FANCY TRIPLE LAYERED CHEESECAKE

 - Peppermint is the taste of the season.
 Christmas can't come without a solid peppermint dessert

 - Each flavor comes at you with boldness, without overshadowing the other: truly harmonious cheesecake here!

 - It's a stunner.
 No chance anyone is gonna look at a dessert table without taking a double, no, triple glance at your triple layers

 - Hold up, technically this is 5 layers.
 The minty crust and silky smooth cream deserve honorable mentions here.
 If we want to get crazy and count peppermint candies and chocolate curl garnishes as another layer, then BAM!
 I really did create a 6 layer cheesecake!